Bansalkanav84/Multi-Lang.-Translator/README.md

-# English to Hindi Translator App
+# Multi Language Translator App

 A single-page Vue.js web application that translates English text to Hindi using the MyMemory Translation API.
 It includes support for multiple language selections, a dark mode toggle, translation history, and more.